 Personal Support Unit (PSU)

 This is an opportunity to work directly with clients.
-PSU volunteers provide practical and emotional support to litigants in person (i.e. people representing themselves) in civil and family court proceedings.
+Based in Leeds Combined Court Centre, PSU volunteers provide practical and emotional support to litigants in person (i.e. people representing themselves) in civil and family court proceedings.
 This is a great opportunity for those wishing to work with clients in any sector, including the criminal justice sector, and is open to students in second year or above.
+There is also the opportunity to begin volunteering in this project over the summer months in addition to the academic year.

 Cerebra Pro Bono Research Programme

 The Cerebra Pro Bono Research Programme is an opportunity for School of Law students (and, in some cases, students outside of the School), to be involved in research which helps to benefit the lives of disabled children and their families.
-It is open to students in their first year and above.
+It is open to students in their first year and above and no prior legal knowledge is required.

 Cerebra is a children’s charity concerned with improving the lives of children with neurological conditions and their families.
 The charity has endowed a Research Chair at the School of Law to help families overcome commonly occurring legal problems that they encounter when seeking to access their legal entitlements.